Ronald John Henry

 Brief Life History of Ronald John

 When Ronald John Henry was born on 19 May 1893, in Everett, Snohomish, Washington, United States, his father, Thomas Rolph Henry, was 24 and his mother, Eliza Thornton Sloan, was 22.
-He married Clara Simpson in 1950, in Yuma, Yuma, Arizona, United States.
-He lived in Ventura Judicial Township, Ventura, California, United States in 1940.
+He married Clara Simpson on 30 June 1944, in Yuma, Yuma, Arizona, United States.
+He lived in Ventura Judicial Township, Ventura, California, United States in 1940 and Ventura, Ventura, California, United States in 1950.
 He died on 25 July 1974, in Oxnard, Ventura, California, United States, at the age of 81, and was buried in At Sea.

 Photos and Memories (0)